jakoch/awesome-composer/README.md

 - [Composer-Merge-Plugin](https://github.com/wikimedia/composer-merge-plugin) - Merges multiple `composer.json` files at Composer runtime.
 - [Composer-Bin-Plugin](https://github.com/bamarni/composer-bin-plugin) - Adds support for managing dependencies for multiple packages in a single repository or isolate bin dependencies.
 - [Composer-Inheritance-Plugin](https://github.com/theofidry/composer-inheritance-plugin) - Opinionated version of Wikimedia composer-merge-plugin to work in pair with Bamarni composer-bin-plugin.
-- [Composer-MonoRepo-Plugin](https://github.com/beberlei/composer-monorepo-plugin) - The plugin adds support for managing dependencies for multiple packages in a single repository.
+- [Composer-MonoRepo-Plugin](https://github.com/beberlei/composer-monorepo-plugin) - The plugin helps to manage dependencies for multiple packages in a single repository.
 - [Composer-Patches-Plugin](https://github.com/netresearch/composer-patches-plugin) - Enables you to provide patches for any package from any package.
 When the dependency is fetched, the patch is applied on top.
 - [Composer-Patches](https://github.com/cweagans/composer-patches) - The plugin applies a patch from a local or remote file to any required package.
 - [Composer-Patches](https://github.com/vaimo/composer-patches) - Applies a patch from a local or remote file to any package that is part of a given composer project.